-HotRock membership is \$75,000 a year.
+HotRock membership is \$75,000 per year.
 Companies will be able to collaborate with principal investigators and researchers, obtain all research results, and influence areas of research.
 Each member company will appoint a representative to the advisory board to help make strategic decisions on spending and research.
 HotRock will organize annual meetings attended by sponsors and other invited guests.

-Dr. Ken Wisian ken.wisian@beg.utexas.edu www.beg.utexas.edu/hotrock
+Dr. Ken Wisian ken.wisian@beg.utexas.edu, (U.S.) 512-471-2003 www.beg.utexas.edu/hotrock